Curtis Davies (rugby league)

-Curtis Davies (born 17 January 1997) is a Welsh professional rugby league footballer who plays as a hooker for Newcastle Thunder in the Betfred Championship and Wales at international level.
+Curtis Davies (born 17 January 1997) is a Welsh professional rugby league player who plays as a hooker for London Broncos in the Betfred Championship and Wales at international level.

 Background

-His full-time job is a physical education teacher at Crossley Heath Grammar school.
+His full-time job is a physical education teacher at Crossley Heath Grammar school, Halifax, West Yorkshire.

 His twin brother Connor Davies also plays professional rugby league.

 Playing career

 In 2018 he made his professional debut for Halifax against the London Broncos in Round 7 of the Super League Qualifiers.

+Dewsbury Rams

+On 22 November 2023 he signed for Dewsbury Rams in the RFL Championship for 2024.

+London Broncos

+On 15 January 2025 he signed for London Broncos in the RFL Championship for 2025.

 International career

 He was selected in the Wales 9s squad for the 2019 Rugby League World Cup 9s.